snap-research/graphless-neural-networks/README.md

 - NonHom_data (`penn94` and `pokec`): Follow the instructions in https://github.com/CUAI/Non-Homophily-Benchmarks to download the `penn94` dataset and its splits.
 The `pokec` dataset will be automatically downloaded when running the `load_data` function in `dataloader.py`.

-- Your favourite datasets: download it add in it to the `load_data` function in `dataloader.py`.
+- Your favourite datasets: download it and add it to the `load_data` function in `dataloader.py`.

 ### Usage